pqncho/Primer-Proyecto-del-semestre-1-ORT/README.md

 Luca Bruni

-This project was built for educational purposes, focusing on web development fundamentals, user interaction, data management, and problem-solving through software engineering principles.
+## 📌 Disclaimer

+This project was originally developed as part of an academic assignment at ORT University Uruguay and is published here for educational and portfolio purposes.

+---

 📬 Contact